sjparkinson/vdot/README.md

 **Download**

-You can download the executable manually from https://github.com/sjparkinson/vdot/releases/latest.
+You can download executables manually from https://github.com/sjparkinson/vdot/releases/latest.

 ## Usage